-The Authority continues to operate under the Quality Management System, an outgrowth of the organization's implementation of Total Quality.
-Under the Quality Management System, the Board of Trustees and senior management have identified a Mission Statement and five Priority Policy Goals felt to be essential for growth and progress in this organization.
-These are reviewed on an annual basis and modified, if necessary.
+The Authority continues to operate under the Quality Management System (QMS), an outgrowth of the organization's implementation of Total Quality.
+Under the QMS, the Board of Trustees and senior management have identified a Mission Statement and five Priority Policy Goals essential for growth and progress in RTA.
+These goals are reviewed annually and, if necessary, modified.
 Budget decisions are made within the context of our overall strategic planning process (see the Transmittal Letter in the Citizens Summary Section for further details).
-For 2009, these Policy Goals remain:
+For 2010, these Policy Goals remain: